mllev/a.dom/README.md

   ]
 ]
 ```
 In the above example, a call to `$sync()` was not needed because it was called implicitly after the javascript in the event handler.
+If you would like to prevent `$sync` from being called after the handler, use the `nosync` keyword after the handler like this: `input on:input='updateName($e)' nosync []`

 The above example can even be shorted:
 ```javascript
 var name = 'Matt'